AsafYehudai/hello-world/README.md

 # hello-world
 simple repository
 hi all!
-this is asaf yehudai student in the hebrew university
+this is asaf yehudai, a master student in the hebrew university